-Exploration.
-My twin and I spent our childhood exploring on our bikes, to find and see new things equaled continuous excitement.
-Since high school, I continue to venture into the unknown, spending time in environments as different or far away from mine as I can find.
+An enthusiasm for exploration.
+My twin and I spent our childhood exploring on bikes; to find and see new things equaled continuous excitement.
+Since high school, I’ve continued to venture into the unknown, spending time in environments as different or far away from mine as I can find.

 Q: How has the pandemic influenced your work?

 In the moment I realized that my day-to-day was coming to a stop, I knew I would intensely focus on my practice.
-As challenging and difficult as the pandemic has been, it has afforded me the time and freedom to explore some ideas that feel more urgent than ever.
+As challenging and difficult as the pandemic was, it has afforded me the time and freedom to explore new ideas, new media, and new technology.

 Q: Photography is a medium based on the preservation of a single moment.
 Are you attempting to document a changing landscape by freezing it in time?

 Yes, especially given how rapidly we are altering the earth’s surface.
 Surface Surveys is a record of the planet’s natural expression, unhindered yet dominated by man.
-They highlight the contrasts between protected and unprotected lands in our current, anthropocentric age.
+The surveys highlight the contrasts between protected and unprotected lands in our current, anthropocentric age.

 Q: Why is color important to you?

-I spend a lot of time observing, and at times, color – its subtlety – is so striking that I feel as if I’m glimpsing something hidden and fleeting.
+I love to spend time observing, and at times, color’s subtlety strikes me in a way that I feel as if I’m glimpsing something hidden and fleeting.
 Color is ever-changing, never the same moment to moment.

-I grew up with frequent migraines from the age of 5 that would debilitate me for whole days.
-The way I managed the pain was through color visualization.
-I believe color has always held some restorative value.
+From the age of 5, I grew up with frequent migraines that would debilitate me for whole days.
+I managed the pain through color visualization.
+I have wondered about this and any connection to my interests today.